-Recall that the Moon has some very peculiar features:

-- Lunar rocks are almost entirely deficient in volatiles. - Chemical signatures suggest the entire lunar surface was molten, with a magma ocean up to 1000 km deep. - Lunar rocks are also deficient in iron compared to terrestrial rocks. - Lunar rocks have exactly the same oxygen isotope ratios as the Earth, indicating it was born in the same place in the solar nebula

-The "Big Whack" theory explains these observations by suggesting that the moon was formed as the result of a collision between the proto-Earth and another planet-sized body.
-Material from the impact was thrown into orbit and coalesced into the Moon.

-This theory explains the lack of heavy elements in the Moon (the Earth was already differentiated so only mantle material was ejected) and the lack of volatiles (they were vaporised and escaped into space), as well as the evidence that the moon's surface was molten at some stage.
+We now think that the following oddities are the result of giant impacts in the very last stages of planet formation.
+The Moon: it is thought that the Moon was formed when a protoplanet the size of Mars struck the proto-Earth.
+A large amount of debris was blown off, and a fraction entered Earth orbit and coalesced into the Moon.
+This explains the lack of heavy elements in the Moon (the Earth was already differentiated so only mantle material was ejected) and the lack of volatiles (they were vaporised and escaped into space), as well as the evidence that the moon's surface was molten at some stage.
+Here is an animation showing a computer simulation of a Mars-sized object striking the proto-Earth.
+This animation covers only 24 hours, ending with the Earth surrounded by a disk of debris, from which the Moon will coalesce.

-It also explains why the other terrestrial planets do not have a moon, because the Moon-impacting event was reasonably unusual.

-Calculations showed that the impactor had to be the size of Mars in order to eject enough material into orbit to form the Moon.

-Animation showing the impact of a Mars-size proto-planet with the young Earth.
-The animation covers only 24 hours, ending with the Earth surrounded by a disk of debris, from which the Moon will coalesce.